-The last time I spoke with Jim (this past spring), he described the physical and medical gauntlet he had been through; he laughed when I told him that he was “the cat with nine lives” (not an exaggeration).
+The last time I spoke with Jim (spring 2015), he described the physical and medical gauntlet he had been through; he laughed when I told him that he was “the cat with nine lives” (not an exaggeration).

 He also talked about his experiences as an advocate for open adoption records legislation (he had been adopted, and the lack of medical history from his natural parents and family had left him unprepared for significant health issues he had experienced).

 In the last part of our conversation, he described the transcendent feeling he’d experienced on returning to the orphanage where he’d spent his early youth.
 It seemed by his description that he had found some peace as well as a piece of himself in an extraordinary place and experience.

 author’s note: When I finished typing this draft and hit “Save” on my computer, a small piece of the Berlin Wall that Jim had brought back for me from Berlin Independence Days in 1990 fell from its perch on the side of my desk.
 I thought “Is that Jim?
 Is he happy/unhappy with this?”
 I figured it was the Berlin Wall falling, so…